areebbeigh/coding-portfolio/README.rst

 Edit the templates ``layout.html`` and ``index.html`` to change the default text.

+Next add some objects to the ``Contacts`` model, you'll see the About dropdown gets populated automatically.
 Finally in the Django administration interface add some content in the ``Abouts`` model.

 You're done!